The NSCA-ng Protocol, Version 1

 and server responses.
 "Monitoring command" submissions are described in the

-context of the PUSH
+context of the PUSH request.

 MOIN Request